 $$\mathcal{G}{fmg}(fmg) = \bigvee{t \in fmg} (\mathcal{F}t(t))$$ The abstract PLD diagram is a set of logic equations representing all FMGs, along with unused zones (i.e. zones that are not inhabited by FMGs).

 Definition: 9.
 A diagram can be reduced to a collection of FMGs.
 A new diagram can be derived from this, replacing a contour for each FMG.
 This diagram is at one higher level of abstraction then the diagram that it was produced from.

-3 Example Diagrams 3.1 How to read a PLD diagram PLD diagrams are read by first looking at the test case points.
+3 Example Diagrams

+3.1 How to read a PLD diagram

+PLD diagrams are read by first looking at the test case points.
 The test case asterisk will be enclosed by one or more contours.
 These contours are collected and form the logical conjunction equation for the test case.
 These test case points thus represent the conjunctive aspects of an equation defined in a PLD.
 Where these test cases are joined by lines; these represent disjunction of the conjunctive aspects defined by the test cases.
 Joining lines thus represent dis-junction in a PLD.

 3.2 Logical AND example

-Figure 1: Logical AND In the diagram 1 the area of intersection between the contours a and b represents the conjunction of those conditions.
+In the diagram 3.2 the area of intersection between the contours a and b represents the conjunction of those conditions.
 The point P represents the logic equation $$P = (a \wedge b)$$ There are no disjunctive joining lines and so this diagram represents one equation only, $P = (a \wedge b)$.
 How this would be interpreted in failure analysis In failure analysis, this could be considered to be a sub-system with two failure states a and b.
 The proposition P considers the scenario where both failure modes are active.
-3.3 Logical OR example

-Figure 2: Logical OR
+3.3 Logical OR example substituting the test cases for their Boolean logic equations gives $$R = ((a) \lor (b))$$ 3.4 Labels and useage In diagram ??
+Z and W were labeled but were not necessary for the final expression of $R = b \lor c$.
+The intended use of these diagrams, is that resultant logical conditions be used in a later stage of reasoning.
+Test cases joined by disjunction, all become represented in one, resultant equation.
+Therefore only test cases not linked by any disjunctive joining lines need be named.

-The diagram 2 is converted to Boolean logic by first looking at the test cases, and the contours they are placed on.
+The diagram ?? is converted to Boolean logic by first looking at the test cases, and the contours they are placed on.

 $$P = (a)$$

 $$Q = (b)$$

 The two test cases are joined by a the line named R. we thus apply disjunction to the test cases.

 $$R = P \lor Q$$

-substituting the test cases for their Boolean logic equations gives

-$$R = ((a) \lor (b))$$

-3.4 Labels and useage

-In diagram ??
-Z and W were labeled but were not necessary for the final expression of $R = b \lor c$.
-The intended use of these diagrams, is that resultant logical conditions be used in a later stage of reasoning.
-Test cases joined by disjunction, all become represented in one, resultant equation.
-Therefore only test cases not linked by any disjunctive joining lines need be named.

-The diagram ?? can therefore be represented as in diagram 3, with two unnamed test cases.
+The diagram ?? can therefore be represented as in diagram ??, with two unnamed test cases.

-Figure 3: Several Logical Expressions with unamed test cases How this would be interpreted in failure analysis In failure analysis, this could be considered to be a sub-system with two failure states a and b.
+How this would be interpreted in failure analysis In failure analysis, this could be considered to be a sub-system with two failure states a and b.
 The proposition P considers the scenario where either failure mode is active.
 Additionally it says that either failure mode a or b being active will have a resultant effect R on the sub-system.
 Note that the effect of a and b both being active is not defined on this diagram.
 3.5 Repeated Contour example Repeated contours are allowed in PLD diagrams.
 Logical contradictions or tautologies can be detected automatically by a software tool which assists in drawing these diagrams.